atorresg/ATCarousel/README.md

 - **interval** (default: 3000) miliseconds between each animation
 - **beforeChange** (default: false) callback function before each animation (I am not glad with the name...)
 - **afterChange** (default: false) callback function after each animation (I am not glad with the name...)
+- **transition** (default: 'slideX') animation function for transitioning between slides.
+This can be (at the moment) 'slideX' or a custom function where the following variables will be provided: (current Item, next Item, and an object with {direction: (1 forward, -1 backward) and speed in milliseconds)}

 ## TODO
 - More callbacks